ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Because overflow of signed integers is undefined behavior the compiler does not need to consider this case when generating machine code.
 This can in some cases produce more efficient code (`citation needed`).

-Since there are a number of bugs stepping from unintended conversions between signed and unsigned integer types many compilers include warnings for this, often enabled with `-Wconversion`, `-Wsign-conversion`, and/or `-Wsign-compare`.
+Since there are a number of bugs stemming from unintended conversions between signed and unsigned integer types many compilers include warnings for this, often enabled with `-Wconversion`, `-Wsign-conversion`, and/or `-Wsign-compare`.

 It has been difficult to find or come up with good illustrative examples that demonstrates the various problems described in this note.
 Examples are often trivial and hard to map to real-world production code.